Discover what matters to people when making choices involving trade-offs.

 - What are their weights (‘part-worth utilities’), representing their relative importance?

-Questions like these are investigated using techniques formally known as Conjoint Analysis, Choice Modelling and Discrete Choice Experiments.
+1000Minds Conjoint Analysis lets you investigate these questions using techniques formally known as Conjoint Analysis, Choice Modelling and Discrete Choice Experiments.

 Applications cover a wide range of areas – e.g. from marketing research and new product development to public-policy research, etc (see the examples below).